-Important note: the three "Extras" options may have undesirable side effects in certain exceptional circumstances.
+Important note: some of the "Extras" options may have undesirable side effects in certain exceptional circumstances.
 The bottom line is: if they work for you, turn them on.
 If you are unhappy with their behaviour, just turn them off.
 They're entirely optional.